How to Start Your Own Online Magazine in 2025

 If budget is your biggest concern, creating a PDF is the cheapest solution.
 All you need is good content and a proficient graphic designer in InDesign.

 If you already have a printed edition and want to go for something slightly fancier without spending much, a flipbook (or digital replica) might be best for you.
-There are even free tools that will do much of the work for you.

 Just keep in mind the drawbacks we discussed in the previous chapter: PDFs and flipbooks don’t do well on mobile devices, so you risk alienating a large segment of your potential audience.
 Also, controlling distribution is difficult as your audience can freely share your magazine.